 Holyhead to Caergeiliog

-If you’re looking for a shorter route then a cycle between Holyhead and Caergeiliog could be perfect.
+If you’re looking for shorter Anglesey cycle routes, then a cycle between Holyhead and Caergeiliog could be perfect.

 This route takes around 25 minutes to complete, and it’s just below five miles in distance.
 Please do remember you’ll have to cycle back again – so your route could take an hour in total.